mrocklin/mrocklin.github.io/_sources/startups/best-practices.md.txt

 You're a human, and you've been a pretty successful human up until this point.
 You should probably keep doing whatever it was were doing before.
-There's no reason to change your behavior.
+There's no reason to completely change your behavior.
 Instead, change the company to suit you.

 ### Optimize for yourself